andyLaurito92/data-engineering-challenges/README.md

 Once you have docker, just run `./run.sh` to spin up localstack, airflow standalone and to install the python project locally.

-Airflow should be accesible from `http://localhost:8080`.
-The username and password are `admin` and `admin`
+Airflow should be accesible from `http://localhost:8080/home` (no username or password required).

 Localstack should be accessible from `http://localhost:4566/`.
 The name of the buckets this project will create can be found in `buckets.sh`.
 These names are:
 1. s3://sources-medical-publications